Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Miscellany

 \subsection{F-manifolds}

-An important generalizations of Poisson algebras is provided by the following algebraic abstraction of {\em F-manifolds\/} of Hertling and Manin~\cite{HM}.
+A generalization of Poisson manifolds is provided by the following algebraic abstraction of {\em F-manifolds\/} of Hertling and Manin~\cite{HM}.
 What we mean is a commutative associative algebra $A$ equipped with a Lie algebra product, but the standard derivation property

 of Poisson algebras replaced by\footnote{Here and below, the possibly decorated symbol $a$ will denote an element of $A$.}

 The above condition says that the linear map $[-,-]: A \ot A \to A$ is a bidifferential operator in the sense we introduce below.